 This readback is based on a roundtable on Citizenship & Samaaj held on the 13th of April, 2020.
-This roundtable brought together experts, civil society leaders, social entrepreneurs and citizens.
+This roundtable brought together experts, civil society leaders, social entrepreneurs, and citizens.
 In the unique circumstances a pandemic presents, we believe there is an opportunity to reflect on the concept of citizenship.
 Citizens are increasingly framed as subjects of state control and surveillance, and this is mediated by technology.
-Citizens are seen as subjects to be tracked, followed, surveilled and in some cases, disinfected, rather than as right-bearing individuals who can engage with each other and seek accountability from the state.
+Citizens are seen as subjects to be tracked, followed, surveilled, and in some cases, disinfected, rather than as right-bearing individuals who can engage with each other and seek accountability from the state.

-Part of the discussion at the roundtable involved asking if there was another lens to imagine citizenship — one where citizens are enabled to exercise their right to engage with the state .
-We realise the risks with pushing for an imagination of citizenship as replacing the state or for one that forces citizens to engage.
+Part of the discussion at the roundtable involved asking if there was another lens to imagine citizenship — one where citizens are enabled to exercise their right to engage with the state.
+We realise the risks with pushing for the imagination of citizenship as replacing the state or for one that forces citizens to engage.
 So, we asked if we could imagine pathways to support the right of citizens to be more active participants in the polity, engage with each other, and seek accountability.
 Citizens can be empowered to play the role of ‘problem-solving’ agents who are capable of determining hyperlocal solutions based on rich local knowledge.

 Especially in the pandemic, we realise that any form of support for active engagement will involve technology.
-This is in line with the greater emphasis on technology in citizen state relations.
+This is in line with the greater emphasis on technology in citizen-state relations.
 These technologies are developed by market actors, sometimes with the government, and it is therefore important to critically engage with the scope of tech and potential harms, and ask how it can enable a meaningful engagement with polity.
 Social distancing and lockdown measures present limitations in citizen engagement, technology can support public problem solving and facilitate civic action.

-From Aapti’s lens, we wish to complicate the ideas of citizenship and technology in a way that fosters human rights and individual dignity, and supports the rights of citizens to engage with the polity.
+From Aapti’s lens, we wish to complicate the ideas of citizenship and technology in a way that fosters human rights and individual dignity and supports the rights of citizens to engage with the polity.
 We hope to use this document and the engagement with you all as a starting point.

 To frame the roundtable, we used an article by Ed Yong.
-Yong’s piece outlines three scenarios on how Covid19 may pan out: dangerous, unlikely and long.
-The dangerous scenario is the worst case scenario and assumes that as cases spike, healthcare systems will be inadequately prepared to keep up with growing numbers of patients, resulting in high casualties and eventually herd immunity.
+Yong’s piece outlines three scenarios on how Covid19 may pan out: dangerous, unlikely, and long.
+The dangerous scenario is the worst-case scenario and assumes that as cases spike, healthcare systems will be inadequately prepared to keep up with growing numbers of patients, resulting in high casualties and eventually herd immunity.
 The second scenario, called the long scenario suggests that the lifespan of the virus will be long and governments will launch protracted efforts to limit the spread till a vaccine is found.
-The last, and most unlikely scenario, is a perfect response on behalf of governments, where the virus is brought under control, but resurgence is also a possibility.
+The last, and most unlikely scenario, is a perfect response on behalf of governments, where the virus is brought under control, but a resurgence is also a possibility.

 Based on these scenarios, we mapped potential trajectories and initial thoughts on how this would correspond to forms of civic engagement in the figure below.
 This allowed us to enter into a discussion structured along our themes (described below) to explore trajectories for engagement, the limitations of each approach, and the existing architectures that could be leveraged.